 - Failure to Supply Appropriate Personal Protective Equipment (PPE): PPE is often treated like an afterthought, but it’s a legal requirement under COSHH.
 Employers must provide the right gear, such as gloves, masks and protective clothing, to employees working with hazardous substances.
 Skimping on PPE or failing to maintain it can cause serious health risks to workers.

 - Lack of Proper Labelling on Hazardous Substances: Labels are an essential way of communicating danger.
 Unfortunately, many employers forget to label containers with hazardous substances properly.
 This makes it harder for employees to know what they’re dealing with and how to handle it safely.
 A missing or incomplete label is a COSHH violation that’s easily overlooked but vital for workplace safety.
+Consider commercial labeling systems to avoid such a dangerous situation.

 - Inadequate Storage of Hazardous Substances: Hazardous substances can be unpredictable.
 Storing them incorrectly can lead to leaks, spills or dangerous chemical reactions.
 Many businesses need to put more thought into how or where these substances are stored.
 Leaving them in areas prone to heat or mishandling could quickly escalate into a severe issue.